fffjacquier/notes-app/README.md

 ## TODOs

-1. refactor the save method to be accessible from page New and Save button inside Note.js
-2. make New page
-3. add tests
-4. what happen when you remove all notes by default?
-5. autosave with debounce, and add a saving/saved label or nprogress
-6. add dynamic menus to remvoe/add folder notes
 7. export as pdf or text
+8. make New page
+9. add tests
+10. what happen when you remove all notes by default?
+11. nprogress when saving?
+12. add dynamic menus to remvoe/add folder notes
-8. add date at top of note
+13. add date at top of note
-10. add sort for notes in current folder
+14. add sort for notes in current folder

 •• Done